-- 9.1 There is a need to undertake a detailed review the sustainability of the current full time and part time primary school arrangements in Carmarthenshire as identified in the Education & Children Scrutiny Committee Task & Finish Review of the current provision for early years education.
-The review needs to focus on the 'rising 4s' policy in particular. - 9.2 Current full time admission arrangements (rising 4s policy) can place significant accommodation pressures in primary schools. - 9.3 The impact of the coronavirus pandemic has highlighted the importance of space in all schools and places more pressure on accommodation. - 9.4 The 'rising 4s' policy presents a significant challenge for the development, design and funding of new primary school buildings. - 9.5 Carmarthenshire is the only Authority in wales with a 'rising 4s' policy which is inconsistent with neighbouring Authorities. - 9.6 The mixed economy early years/nursery arrangements are perceived as unfair by Governing Bodies and communities. - 9.7 There is an opportunity to review the current early years, nursery and admission arrangements in detail and develop options that benefit schools and parents. - 9.8 The development of options and modelling of alternative primary admission arrangements may present opportunities for efficiency savings.
+- 9.1 Current full time admission arrangements (rising 4s policy) can place significant accommodation pressures in primary schools. - 9.2 The impact of the coronavirus pandemic has highlighted the importance of space in all schools and places more pressure on accommodation. - 9.3 The 'rising 4s' policy presents a significant challenge for the development, design and funding of new primary school buildings.

-9.9 There is an opportunity to streamline the admissions process to make primary admission arrangements easier to administer and provide more equity across the Authority.
+- 9.4 Carmarthenshire is the only Authority in wales with a 'rising 4s' policy which is inconsistent with neighbouring Authorities. - 9.5 The mixed economy early years/nursery arrangements are perceived as unfair by Governing Bodies and communities. - 9.6 There is an opportunity to review the current early years, nursery and admission arrangements in detail and develop options that benefit schools and parents. - 9.7 The development of options and modelling of alternative primary admission arrangements may present opportunities for efficiency savings. - 9.8 There is an opportunity to streamline the admissions process to make primary admission arrangements easier to administer and provide more equity across the Authority.